liberatorycomputing/DataActivismProgram/Lesson 14.md

 - The purpose of this activity is to have students create their own research questions based on this research goal: “This research project aims to find effective strategies for schools to promote academic success for all students and address educational disparities for underprivileged students.”

 ### Resources
-- Discussion Video
+- <a href = "https://drive.google.com/file/d/1H0c01kDRusnYAaLkYiMquZVM26pfC8LU/view?usp=drive_link">Developing Research Questions Discussion Video</a>

 ### Activity Steps

 - Play the video titled, “Developing Research Questions”.
-Here is the script.
+Here is the <a href = "https://docs.google.com/document/u/0/d/1WizO8SOl9qehqo_kqe81c2jG3tmBLMfrAJSkudFkjzI/edit?fromCopy=true&ct=2">script</a>.

 **Part I: Critical Participatory Action Research (CPAR) Review** **Facilitator Instructions(5 minutes):**